niilosy/picgpt/README.md

 The prompt that goes with the photos to OpenAI is "Describe what’s in this photo.
 Give a guess where in the world you think it was taken", I thought it would be cool to see how well the AI could estimate where it was taken (not very well).

 The frontend is deployed on GitHub Pages and the backend on Render.
+Because I'm on a free tier of render, the server will fall asleep sometimes and make the requests take longer.

 All an all I was happy with the final project and I think it works just like the prototypes I made earlier.